-7.2.
-EMISSIONS REDUCTIONS ACTIVITIES
+7.2 EMISSIONS REDUCTIONS ACTIVITIES

 Reduction in GHG emissions is overseen by the Environment, Social and Governance (ESG) committee of senior executives in each of the Supply Chain operations.
 Emissions sources and operational plans to reduce emissions are identified annually.
-Scope 1 and 2 emissions have reduced by 22 per cent since 2008 across the Supply Chain to reduce the cost of fossil fuels.
 Continued reductions are urgent to limit global warming and reduce the cost of fossil fuels as carbon taxes in Canada will continue to increase the costs.